lotabout/skim/README.md

 ## Build Manually

-Current requires nightly rust to build.
 Clone the repo and run:

 ```
 cargo build --release